LuisFilipeCouto/LuisFilipeCouto/README.md

 ## 👋 Welcome to my GitHub
 :white_check_mark: Graduate in Computer and Informatics Engineering from the University of Aveiro <br>
-:mortar_board: Currently taking a masters degree in Computer Engineering from the University of Aveiro <br>
+:mortar_board: Currently taking a masters degree in Computer and Telematics Engineering from the University of Aveiro <br>

 ## :open_file_folder: Projects